techtown-training/git-github-boot-camp/labs/1.1-getting-started/02-mac.md

 # Installing Git on Mac OS X

 ## Installer
-Use [the installer](https://git-scm.com/download/mac) you can find on the official Git website.
+Use [the installer](https://git-scm.com/download/mac) found on the official Git website.

 ## Homebrew